‘STAR TREK: GENERATIONS’

 Also quite honestly, I don’t feel that this movie is the best introduction to the ‘TNG’ cast.
 Don’t get me wrong, I enjoyed watching it.
 But after seeing the previous six films, I got the impression that it’d be assumed that viewers would know the ‘TNG’ cast without having seen any of their TV episodes.

-The inclusion of Captain Kirk and two more ‘Original Series’ cast members was to help to ease the tension for movie-goers with watching this first ‘TNG’ film.
-But I’d have preferred that they didn’t do that, as I feel ‘Star Trek VI’ was a fitting end to ‘The Original Series’ and that should have ended there.
+The inclusion of Captain Kirk and two more ‘Original Series’ cast members was to help ease the tension for movie-goers with watching this first ‘TNG’ film.
+But I’d have preferred that they didn’t do that, as I feel ‘Star Trek VI’ was a fitting end to ‘The Original Series’ and that it should have ended there.

 Also there wasn’t really a good balance of featuring both ‘Original Series’ and ‘TNG’ casts in one ‘Star Trek’ movie.
 I would have liked to have seen more of Captain Kirk rather than at the beginning and the end, as the whole film is taken up mostly by focusing on the ‘TNG’ cast during the movie’s story.